(1). What is Apex in

 – Controls record roll up – forecasting and reporting

-– Users inherit the special privileges of data owned by or shared with users below them in the hierarchy
+– Users inherit the special privileges of data owned by or shared with users

 – Not necessarily the company’s organization chart